Cosmological gravitational particle production and its implications for cosmological relics: CGPP for spin- particles

-\para{Minimally-coupled scalar field} Next consider a scalar spectator field that is light during inflation ($m < \He$) and minimally coupled to gravity ($\xi = 0$).
+\para{Minimally coupled scalar field} Next consider a scalar spectator field that is light during inflation ($m < \He$) and minimally coupled to gravity ($\xi = 0$).
 The spectrum is approximately scale invariant on large scales, corresponding to $n_k \propto k^0$ or $\beta_k \propto k^{-3}$ for $k < k_\star$.
-As a result, the power spectrum integral in \eref{eq:Deltadelta} is dominated by the small $|\kvec^\prime|$ region of the integration domain.
-To estimate the power spectrum, one can neglect the second term in \eref{eq:Deltadelta} and divide the integration domain into two regions: $k_\mathrm{min} < |\kvec^\prime| < k$ and $k < |\kvec^\prime| < k_\star$, approximating $\tilde{\alpha}_{|\kvec^\prime-\kvec|}$ as $\tilde{\alpha}_{k}$ in the first region and $\tilde{\alpha}_{k^\prime}$ in the second.
-The resulting power spectrum is evaluated to be \ba{ \Delta_\delta^2(k \ll k_\star) \sim \frac{\log (k / k_\mathrm{min})}{\log^2 (k_\star / k_\mathrm{min})} \qquad \xi = 0 \com } up to $O(1)$ factors and additional terms that are subleading for small $k$.
-For the minimally-coupled scalar spectator the dimensionless power spectrum is nearly scale invariant, varying only logarithmically with wavenumber.
+As a result the power spectrum integral in \eref{eq:Deltadelta} is dominated by the small $|\kvec^\prime|$ region of the integration domain.
+To estimate the power spectrum, one can neglect the second term in \eref{eq:Deltadelta} and divide the integration domain into two regions $k_\mathrm{min} < |\kvec^\prime| < k$ and $k < |\kvec^\prime| < k_\star$ while approximating $\tilde{\alpha}_{|\kvec^\prime-\kvec|}$ as $\tilde{\alpha}_{k}$ in the first region and $\tilde{\alpha}_{k^\prime}$ in the second.
+The resulting power spectrum is evaluated to be \ba{ \Delta_\delta^2(k \ll k_\star) \sim \frac{\log (k / k_\mathrm{min})}{\log^2 (k_\star / k_\mathrm{min})} \com } up to $O(1)$ factors and additional terms that are subleading for small $k$.
+For the minimally coupled scalar spectator the dimensionless power spectrum is nearly scale invariant, varying only logarithmically with wave number.

 \para{Dark matter isocurvature} If the gravitationally produced particles are to provide a viable candidate for dark matter, their spatial inhomogeneities are constrained by observations of the CMB anisotropies.
-In particular, it is necessary to avoid an unacceptably large value of dark matter isocurvature on CMB scales.
-The connections with isocurvature are discussed further in \sref{sec:Recent}.
-In short, the conformally-coupled scalar evades isocurvature constraints since $\Delta_\delta^2 \propto k^3$ is tiny on cosmological scales, whereas the minimally-coupled scalar that's light during inflation is strongly constrained by isocurvature since $\Delta_\delta^2(k) \propto \log k$ is nearly scale invariant.
-More generally, whenever the spectrum is sufficiently blue-tilted, \ie $n_k \propto k^n$ with $n > 0$, the power spectrum is strongly blue-tilted $\Delta_\delta^2 \propto k^3$, evading isocurvature constraints.
+In particular, it is necessary to avoid an unacceptably large value of dark-matter isocurvature on CMB scales.
+The connections with isocurvature are further discussed in \sref{sec:Recent}.
+In short, the conformally coupled scalar evades isocurvature constraints since $\Delta_\delta^2 \propto k^3$ is minuscule on cosmological scales, whereas the minimally coupled scalar that is light during inflation is strongly constrained by isocurvature since $\Delta_\delta^2(k) \propto \log k$ is nearly scale invariant.
+More generally whenever the spectrum is sufficiently blue tilted, \ie, $n_k \propto k^n$, with $n > 0$, the power spectrum is strongly blue tilted $\Delta_\delta^2 \propto k^3$ and evades isocurvature constraints.